ToNi3141/RasterIX/rtl/top/Xilinx/te0890/README.md

 cmake --build build/rppico --config Release --parallel
 ```

-The compiled `minimal.uf2` file will be located in `build/rppico/example/`.
+The compiled `labyrinth.uf2` file, together with other exampels, will be located in `build/rppico/example/`.

 **Note:** The RIX library makes heavy use of floating-point arithmetic.
 An MCU with an FPU, such as the `rp2350`, is recommended and can improve overall performance by approximately 10×.